 If a student feels that she has been discriminated against because of race, color, religion, age, physical or mental disability, or national origin, or if she believes that her rights have not been adequately protected, she may submit the grievance for settlement.
 Every effort will be made to settle the difficulty on a personal basis with those involved.
 If attempts to conciliate an issue fail, the student may initiate a formal procedure.
-More detailed information concerning Grievance Procedures may be obtained from the Vice President for Academic and Student Affairs or the Student Affairs Office.
-The Dean for Academic Affairs can provide more detailed information.
-Such procedures must begin no later than the first two weeks of the following semester.
+Procedures for settling non-academic grievances are outlined in the Undergraduate and Graduate Student Handbook.
+The Dean for Student

-Procedures for settling non-academic grievances are outlined in the Student Handbook.
-The office of the Dean for Student Affairs can provide more detailed information for grievances, or students can refer to the Student Handbook.
+Affairs can provide more detailed information for grievances, or students can refer to the Student Handbook.
 Timelines for addressing grievances are outlined in the Student Handbook.